Algorant/rust_50/README.md

 11. [extract_links](./extract_links/) - Extracts links from a webpage using [reqwest](https://docs.rs/reqwest/latest/reqwest/).
 12. [rust-sqlite](./rust-sqlite/) - Creates a couple of sqlite databases and inserts an entry into one of them.
 13. [mongo_db_connect](./mongo_conn/) - Connects to a mongodb instance and lists the dbs found therein.
+14. [postgres_conn](./psql_conn) - Connects to a postgres instance and creates some tables in the chose db.